LJMas/grandmas_server/README.md

 - The pages are linked by buttons.
 The welcome page has a button that redirects you to '/dogs' endpoint, and the dogs page has the option to enter your name and on submit you are redirected to '/', either with personalised greeting or with the default greeting, depending on whether or not a name was entered.

-Adding CircleCI for automatic testing.
+Adding CircleCI for automated testing.